By Greece specialist Abby

 It’s no surprise that locals and visitors still take advantage of such an evocative and technically excellent setting.
-Every summer, the theatre hosts a festival of musical concerts and performances of classic Greek plays.
-If you can fit it into your schedule, there’s nothing like watching Medea or Oedipus Rex in a 2,400-year-old classical amphitheatre.
+Every summer, the theater hosts a festival of musical concerts and performances of classic Greek plays.
+If you can fit it into your schedule, there’s nothing like watching Medea or Oedipus Rex in a 2,400-year-old classical amphitheater.

 I was also fascinated by the rest of the site.
 Illias pointed out the dormitories where pilgrims were housed while being treated, the temple dedicated to the god, and the stadium where the ill took their exercise cures.

 He also explained that, as a gift to the gods for being healed, supplicants would leave small tokens of their gratitude, often depicting the part of their body that was afflicted.
 You can see a few in the small adjacent museum, though most have been moved to the National Archaeological Museum in Athens.

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Greece